Invariance of Steady State Thermodynamics between Different Scales of Description: Introduction

 The scale-dependence of irreversible entropy production has recently attracted particular attention due to its influence on the second law of thermodynamics.
+Since the irreversible entropy production is the sum of the entropy production in the heat bath(s) and the entropy increment in the system, the dependence of its magnitude on the scales of description indicates that the relation between thermodynamic quantities is not invariant.
+Furthermore, the dependence affects the discussion of the efficiency of heat engines.
 For example, a mesoscopic heat engine driven by imposing spatial modulations of temperature and potential on a Brownian particle system \cite{buttiker_transport_1987}, has a finite difference in the irreversible entropy production rate between the underdamped and overdamped descriptions, causing the second law to have totally different forms depending on the scales.
 This means that the efficiency of such heat engine could only be described in a scale-dependent manner \cite{hondou_unattainability_2000}, contrary to our expectation that the fundamental thermodynamic nature would be described in an objective way.
 This problem has also been investigated in the context of effect of coarse-graining on the entropy balance \cite{esposito_stochastic_2012}, anomaly due to a symmetry-breaking \cite{celani_anomalous_2012} and the origin of irreversibility \cite{kawaguchi_fluctuation_2013}.